monchrome/monchrome/README.md

 I am Monika Borgaonkar

-- A softeare industry veteran for 24 years now, A speaker at TechReady and Build conference and  on panel expert at Dreamforce.
+- A software industry veteran for 24 years now, speaker at TechReady and Build conferences and on panel expert at Dreamforce.
 - Pioneered the efforts for starting women's cricket team in Seattle

 **Major Publications -**